-Pacific Patrol Boat (PPB) 40 patrol vessels are being developed by Australian shipbuilding company Austal under the Pacific Patrol Boats Replacement (PPBR) project, which is aimed at replacing the existing Pacific Patrol Boats fleet.
+Guardian-Class Pacific Patrol Boats (GCPPB) are being developed by Australian shipbuilding company Austal under the Pacific Patrol Boats Replacement (PPBR) project, which is aimed at replacing the existing Pacific Patrol Boats fleet.

 The PPBR project is part of Australia’s new pacific maritime security programme.

-The Australian Government issued the request for tender for 21 replacement patrol vessels in March 2015.
+The Australian Government issued a tender request for 21 replacement patrol vessels in March 2015.
 Austal was selected as the preferred bidder for the PPBR project in April 2016.

 Austal received a contract worth $305m from the Turnbull Government to serve as the prime contractor for the PPBR project in May 2016.
 The contractual scope includes design, construction and delivery of 19 replacement vessels and an option for an additional two boats.

-Under the contract, Austal will offer support services to the replacement patrol boats initially for seven years.
-Construction will be carried out at Austal's shipyard in Henderson, Western Australia, whereas through-life support will be provided at Cairns Service Centre in Queensland.
+Under the contract, Austal will offer support services to the replacement patrol boats for an initial seven years.
+Construction will be carried out at Austal’s shipyard in Henderson, Western Australia, whereas through-life support will be provided at Cairns Service Centre in Queensland.

-The new replacement patrol boats are larger than the existing PPB fleet.
+Replacement patrol boats are larger than the existing GCPPB fleet.
 The steel monohull design of the new fleet provides improved seakeeping ability and long endurance.

 Each vessel will have an overall length of 39.5m, an overall beam of 8m, a loaded draught of 2.5m, and a cargo deck area of 16m².
 It can accommodate up to 23 personnel.

-Operation and control of the vessel is performed from the raised wheel house, located amidships.
-The wheel house is provided with windows, which offer unobstructed view of the sea surface.
+Operation and control of the vessel is performed from the raised wheel house located amidships.
+The wheel house is provided with windows, which offer an unobstructed view of the sea’s surface.

 The vessel can carry a Work Ribs (WRH635FRB) fast rescue boat, certified by SOLAS.
-Driven by two 90hp Yamaha outboard motors, the fast rescue boat can seat 15 persons.
+Driven by two 90hp Yamaha outboard motors, the fast rescue boat can seat 15 crew.

 A launch and recovery system fitted at the stern is used to deploy and retrieve the fast rescue boat.
 The new patrol boat also features GW / BW discharge pumps, saltwater WC flush system, fuel coalesce, and atmospheric crankcase breathers.

-The PPB replacement vessel's main armament is a 30mm calibre gun, while it will also be armed with 0.50 calibre general-purpose machine guns on port and starboard sides.
+The GCPPB replacement vessel’s main armament is a 30mm calibre gun, while it will also be armed with 0.50 calibre general-purpose machine guns on port and starboard sides.

 The new builds will be equipped with a number of commercial off-the-shelf (COTS) navigation and communications equipment to ensure safe and efficient operation.

-The navigation sensors aboard the vessels include gyrocompass, X-Band radar, differential global positioning system (DGPS), depth sounder, electronic chart system, and autopilot.
+Navigation sensors on-board the vessels include a gyrocompass, X-Band radar, differential global positioning system (DGPS), depth sounder, electronic chart system, and autopilot.

 The communications systems include Inmarsat C, HF and VHF radio direction finder, SatCom (satellite communications), VHF / DSC radios, MF / HF DSC radios, VHF Aeroband radio, and UHF military radio.

-The PPB will be driven by two Caterpillar 3516C engines, each generating an output power of 2,000bkW at 1,600rpm.
+The GCPPB will be driven by two Caterpillar 3516C engines, each generating an output power of 2,000bkW at 1,600rpm.